Change Manager: Definition, background, tips – How to lead change successfully

 Changes in companies have many faces: A change of the smaller kind could be the introduction of a new program or the decision to outsource certain activities in the future.
 The introduction of a new process or an agile method such as Scrum will change your employees’ everyday lives considerably more.

-A major change in the company is particularly challenging – this can be a restructuring of the entire organization or even a takeover by another company in which everything changes fundamentally: the logo, the name, the teams, the managers.
+A major change in the company is particularly challenging – this can be a digital transformation, a restructuring of the entire organization or even a takeover by another company where everything changes fundamentally: the logo, the name, the teams, the managers.

 And the more things change, the more things can go wrong…

-So what can you do to accompany a change in your company and make it easier for your employees?
+So what can you do to support a change in your team or company and make it easier for your employees?

 Video Change Management: How do I get employees excited about change?